abdulhamitmercan/Bluetech_QMI_Installer-main/Buetech_QMI_Installer-main/README.md

 `+x install_auto_connect.sh`
 `./install_auto_connect.sh`

-Once the installation is completed, your Raspberry Pi will reboot.
+Once the installation is completed. default APN is `"internet"`

+your Raspberry Pi will reboot.
 After the reboot,

-default APN is `"internet"`

 ## How to Reconnect Using Custom APN, Username, and Password